 DigiCert Code Signing Certificate: DigiCert Code Signing certificate can sign code for drivers, software, applications.
 The certificate confirms that the code is from the original source and not tampered with.
 Due to organization validation, DigiCert checks business presence with registered business documents and third-party databases.
 Users will not get an ‘Unknown Publisher’ warning while downloading the software.
 The code signing certificate supports multiple platforms (Java, Adobe AIR, Office, and VBA, MS Authenticode, Windows phone).

 A client certificate is a data file that authenticates the client’s identity to the server.
 There is no data transmission involved in the client certificate.
 A client certificate is also named an email certificate in which the email sender signs the communication, and the receiver confirms the digital signature.
 In the browser, the Client Authentication (188.8.131.52.184.108.40.206.2) is represented as client certificate OID (object identifier) under Extended Key Usage details.
 When a user requests to access a secured database, it has to pass through two-factor authentication in the client certificate.

 Certificate authorities are the ones tasked with the issuance of digital certificates.
 They will sign the certificates to prove the validity and authenticity of the organization that requested the certificate.
 The certificate authority is primarily responsible for managing the verification of domain control.
 Essentially, certificate authorities play a crucial role in the public key infrastructure process and secure the internet.

-Each certificate has its importance and is useful in different situations like the TLS certificate is for securing online transactions where Code signing certificate is to sign software code.
+Each certificate has its importance and is useful in different situations like the TLS certificate is for securing online transactions where the Code signing certificate is to sign software code.
 However, the object of a digital certificate is to verify the identity and encrypt the information.
-A digital certificate is necessary to provide integrity, authenticity, Non-repudiation and all these elements are required in the security world.
+A digital certificate is necessary to provide integrity, authenticity, and Non-repudiation and all these elements are required in the security world.